Cell envelope

-Bacterial cell envelopes fall into two major categories: a gram-positive type and a gram-negative type, distinguished by Gram staining.
+Bacterial cell envelopes fall into two major categories: a Gram-positive type which stains purple during Gram staining and a Gram-negative type which stains pink during Gram staining.
 Either type may have an enclosing capsule of polysaccharides for extra protection.
 As a group these are known as polysaccharide encapsulated bacteria.

 Function

 As in other organisms, the bacterial cell wall provides structural integrity to the cell.
 In prokaryotes, the primary function of the cell wall is to protect the cell from internal turgor pressure caused by the much higher concentrations of proteins and other molecules inside the cell compared to its external environment.
 The bacterial cell wall differs from that of all other organisms by the presence of peptidoglycan (poly-N-acetylglucosamine and N-acetylmuramic acid), which is located immediately outside of the cytoplasmic membrane.
 Peptidoglycan is responsible for the rigidity of the bacterial cell wall and for the determination of cell shape.
 It is relatively porous and is not considered to be a permeability barrier for small substrates.
 While all bacterial cell walls (with a few exceptions e.g. intracellular parasites such as Mycoplasma) contain peptidoglycan, not all cell walls have the same overall structures.
-This is notably expressed through the classification into gram positive and gram negative bacteria.
+This is notably expressed through the classification into Gram-positive and Gram-negative bacteria.

-Types of bacterial cell envelopes
+Types

-The gram-positive cell wall
+The Gram-positive cell wall

-The gram-positive cell wall is characterized by the presence of a very thick peptidoglycan layer, which is responsible for the retention of the crystal violet dyes during the Gram staining procedure.
-It is found exclusively in organisms belonging to the Actinomycetota (or high %G+C gram-positive organisms) and the Bacillota (or low %G+C gram-positive organisms).
-Bacteria within the Deinococcota group may also exhibit gram-positive staining behavior but contain some cell wall structures typical of gram-negative organisms.
-Imbedded in the gram-positive cell wall are polyalcohols called teichoic acids, some of which are lipid-linked to form lipoteichoic acids.
+The Gram-positive cell wall is characterized by the presence of a very thick peptidoglycan layer, which is responsible for the retention of the crystal violet dyes during the Gram staining procedure.
+It is found exclusively in organisms belonging to the Actinomycetota (or high %G+C Gram-positive organisms) and the Bacillota (or low %G+C Gram-positive organisms).
+Bacteria within the Deinococcota group may also exhibit Gram-positive staining behavior but contain some cell wall structures typical of Gram-negative organisms.
+Imbedded in the Gram-positive cell wall are polyalcohols called teichoic acids, some of which are lipid-linked to form lipoteichoic acids.
 Because lipoteichoic acids are covalently linked to lipids within the cytoplasmic membrane they are responsible for linking the peptidoglycan to the cytoplasmic membrane.
 Teichoic acids give the gram-positive cell wall an overall negative charge due to the presence of phosphodiester bonds between teichoic acid monomers.

 Outside the cell wall, many Gram-positive bacteria have an S-layer of "tiled" proteins.
 The S-layer assists attachment and biofilm formation.
 Outside the S-layer, there is often a capsule of polysaccharides.
 The capsule helps the bacterium evade host phagocytosis.
 In laboratory culture, the S-layer and capsule are often lost by reductive evolution (the loss of a trait in absence of positive selection).